EL JEFE

 story of a man that in so many ways embodies the greatness of the American spirit."

-- The Honorable Scott McInnis, U.S. Congressman, 3rd Congressional District, Colorado -
+- Scott McInnis, former U.S. Congressman, 3rd Congressional District, Colorado -

 "From his culturally rich and economically poor beginnings as an El Valle boy to a tour of